-15.5 Large scale commercial developments (above 5,000m2) will be required to consider how the needs of their workers and visitors will be met for social and leisure facilities.
-If the need cannot be met through existing or additional onsite facilities this could mean off site contributions to address the impact on facilities is necessary and will be sought.
+15.5 Large scale commercial developments (above 5,000m) will be required to consider how the needs of their workers and visitors will be met for social and leisure facilities.
+If the need cannot be met through existing facilities on-site, within the surround area, or through the provision of additional on-site facilities, an off-site contribution is likely to be sought to address the impact.